irvingreid/controlledflight-jekyll/_posts/2007-06-18-correlating-identities.md

 Paul points out that Kim is missing one possible form of collusion, in which a single site correlates repeated visits from an individual even though they don’t know that individual’s name.
 Kim, in response, asks:

-> ButÂ I have to admit that I have not personally been that interested in the use case of presenting â€œmanaged assertionsâ€&#157; to amnesiac web sites.Â In other words, IÂ think the cases where you would want a managed identity provider for completelyÂ amnesiac interactions are fairly few and far between.Â (If someone wants to turn me around me in this regard Iâ€™m wide open.)
+> But I have to admit that I have not personally been that interested in the use case of presenting "managed assertions"; to amnesiac web sites.
+In other words, I think the cases where you would want a managed identity provider for completely amnesiac interactions are fairly few and far between.
+(If someone wants to turn me around me in this regard I'm wide open.)

 It turns out that [Shibboleth](http://shibboleth.internet2.edu/), in particular, has a very clear requirement for this use case.
 [FERPA](http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html) requires that educational institutions disclose the least possible information about students, staff and faculty to their partners.
 The example I heard, back in the early days of SAML, was of an institution that had a contract with an on-line case law research provider such that anyone affiliated with the law school at that institution could look up cases.